sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ### Orchestrator(s)
 Orchestration components provide the manager with resources for delegating work across the SACM ecosystem.
 Orchestrators are responsible for receiving messages from the manager, e.g. posture attribute collection instructions, and routing those messages to the appropriate “actions”.
 For example, an orchestrator may support the capability of translating posture collection instructions using the Open Vulnerability and Assessment Language (OVAL) and providing those instructions to OVAL collectors.
 An orchestrator may support the capability of initiating policy evaluation.
 Where the Manager is configured to ask a particular set of questions, those questions are delegated to Orchestrators, who are then capable of asking those questions using specific dialects.

-### Repositories/Configuration Management Databases (CMDBs)
+### Repositories
-{{fig-notional}} only includes a single reference to "Repositories/CMDBs", but in practice, a number of separate data repositories may exist, including posture attribute repositories, policy repositories, local vulnerability definition data repositories, and state assessment results repositories.
-These data repositories may exist separately or together in a single representation, and the design of these repositories may be as distinct as their intended purpose, such as the use of relational database management systems (RDBMS) or graph/map implementations focused on the relationships between data elements.
+{{fig-notional}} only includes a single reference to "Repository(-ies)", but in practice, a number of separate data repositories may exist, including posture attribute repositories, policy repositories, local vulnerability definition data repositories, and state assessment results repositories.
+The diagrammed notion of a repository within the SACM context represents an interface in which payloads are provided (based on the capabilities of the producer), normalized, and persisted.

+These data repositories may exist separately or together in a single representation, and the design of these repositories may be as distinct as their intended purpose, such as the use of relational database management systems (RDBMS), filesystem-based storage, or graph/map implementations.
 Each implementation of a SACM repository should focus on the relationships between data elements and implement the SACM information and data model(s).

 ### Integration Service
 If each SACM component represents a set of capabilities, then the Integration Service represents the "fabric" by which SACM components are woven together.
 The Integration Service acts as a message broker, combining a set of common message categories and infrastructure to allow SACM components to communicate using a shared set of interfaces.
 The Integration Service's brokering capabilities enable the exchange of various information payloads, orchestration of component capabilities, message routing and reliable delivery.
 The Integration Service minimizes the dependencies from one system to another through the loose coupling of applications through messaging.
 SACM components will "attach" to the Integration Service either through native support for the integration implementation, or through the use of "adapters" which provide a proxied attachment.